 The vital product data for the server appears in this section.
-For viewing VPD, the Machine VPD includes a universal unique identifier (UUID).
+For viewing VPD, the machine-level VPD includes a universal unique identifier (UUID).

-Note: The Machine level VPD, Component level VPD, and component activity log provide information only when the server is turned on.
+Note: The machine-level VPD, component-level VPD, and component activity log provide information only when the server is turned on.